 More often than not, people who are just starting surfing for the first time or have even done it a few times in the past make a few common mistakes.
 In turn, they don’t manage to maintain control when they try to ride the waves.
+The LineUp at Wai Kai offers everything you love about Hawaii in a unique experience.
+The LineUp is a popular gathering spot for locals, tourists, and surfers of all skill levels.
 If you’re looking to hit some amazing Australian surf spots but want to stay calm on the ocean, then here are…

 6 mistakes you must avoid while surfing!